-While catastrophic if done correctly (always back up!), the editing the registry is the only solution to problems that Active Directory tools can't fix.
+While catastrophic if done incorrectly (always back up!), the editing the registry is the only solution to problems that Active Directory tools can't fix.

 When things go wrong, we turn to a PowerShell command to right the ship.

 By modifying Microsoft's provided Powershell patching code, applying updates to multiple Nano Servers can be simplified.

 While there are many methods for applying patches, going through PowerShell is the most straightforward way to get the job done.

 Battle quickly shrinking storage space by deleting and compacting physical disks.

 Now that the upgrade has been applied, there's some cleanup and maintenance work to be done.

 Here's how to get started deploying a Hyper-V upgrade through PowerShell.